Gotthelf Leberecht Glaeser: Life and works

 From 1820 to 1823 he lived in Frankfurt am Main.
 During this time or shortly thereafter, some allegorical and religious depictions emerged, which differed from his other works.
 The first mention of his office as Grand Ducal Hessian court painter dates from 1825.
 In Darmstadt he was a member of the local Masonic lodge Johannes Evangelist Eintracht.

-Glaeser specialized in portraiture and seems to have mainly worked in the medium of oil and pastels On the early courtly portraits until about 1820, delicate colors dominate.
+Glaeser specialized in portraiture and seems to have mainly worked in the medium of oil and pastels.
+On the early courtly portraits until about 1820, delicate colors dominate.
 Influences of the 18th century can still be seen here and his style was compared to Anton Graff due to his unpretentious and objective style.
 The decade between 1820 and 1830 was regarded as the culmination of his creative art, in which expressed a soulful realism, according to Heinrich Ragaller.
-The only self-portrait he received dates back to 1833, when his painting became more fragmented and phased.
+The only self-portrait he painted dates to 1833, when his painting became more fragmented and phased.
 The later works from the 1840s were perceived as flatter and colder than the earlier ones.

 Around 1810, he created a portrait of Christiane Schumann, the mother of the composer Robert Schumann.
 Also, he portrayed Ludwig Pfister, who was particularly known for the pursuit of the Hölzerlipsbande.
 Among the well-known figures painted by Glaeser were the Grand Duchess Luise and Prince Christian of Hesse-Darmstadt as well as other members of the court, as well as bourgeois and the publisher August Schumann.